 So, what are other benefits you can enjoy when selling on Amazon?

 Keep in mind that Shopify is more a specialized eCommerce platform while Amazon works as an online marketplace.
 With Shopify, you have the needed tools to create your online store while with Amazon you get to sell alongside other sellers through its existing marketplace.

 This makes selling through Amazon more like getting a stall in a popular boot-fair with thousands of people browsing through to buy.
 Although most visitors aren’t particularly searching for your business, you’ll still make lots of sales since everyone browsing by and sees your stall.

 On the other hand, Shopify can be compared to renting a building where you establish your business in.
 This comes with your own space which means customers will come searching for your online store after they’re are familiar with your brand.
 Shopify has more room you can use to create your unique image, however, it requires hard work building up your regular customer base.

 Due to the differences above, Shopify and Amazon will cater to different kinds of online sellers.
-By this I mean, Amazon caters for medium and small businesses up to individual sellers.
-Shopify works well for all starting from small businesses to the much larger brands.
+By this I mean, Amazon caters to medium and small businesses up to individual sellers.
+Shopify works well for all starting from small businesses to much larger brands.

 Next, let’s explore the differences in more detail to help you better choose the one that can best suit your specific business model.

 Shopify comes with three plans and this will increase the features and capabilities and monthly fees.
 Besides, you’ll enjoy discounts on Shopify Shipping and Shopify Payments.